abdallahzidan/data_engineering_challenge/README.md

 Zero Configuration / Installation and easy to have a quick Demo using it

 ### How to Schedule the running ?
--- can be done using a batch file on windows or shell script -- Airflow DAG woule be a good option but requires a lot of dependencies to have it up and running
+Can be done using a batch file on windows or shell script Airflow DAG woule be a good option but requires a lot of dependencies to have it up and running

 ### Is it scalable/Extendable ?
--- Webhooks could be scaled by having loadbalancer inbetween streamer and webhook -- Solution makes it easy to add new consumers and listen to topics from rabbitMQ without affecting current code
+Webhooks could be scaled by having loadbalancer inbetween streamer and webhook Solution makes it easy to add new consumers and listen to topics from rabbitMQ without affecting current code

 ### tolerate messages lost/ Network issues ?
--- consumers can push messages back to a queue " Failed_Queue" in order to process again -- rest the offset allows to stream missed data
+Consumers can push messages back to a queue " Failed_Queue" in order to process again Rest the offset allows to stream missed data